 Route des Crêtes Verdon

-Another fun (and a lot less known) way to experience Verdon Gorge is to take a road trip along its rim.
+Another fun (and a lot less known) way to see Verdon Gorge is to take a road trip along its rim.
 You can either drive around the entire gorge or just take the shorter but very scenic Route des Crêtes.

 We chose the latter option.
 Starting at the village of La Palud-sur-Verdon, this loop road passes 14 lookout points or ‘Belvederes’ with jaw-dropping views of the magnificent gorge below.
 Although it might sound like a hair-raising drive along the edge of a cliff, I was actually surprised by how safe it felt to drive there.